-The 3 Megawatt Heat Release Rate Facility (3MWHRRF) was developed at NIST as a first step toward having broad capabilities for making quantitative large scale fire measurements.
+The 3 Megawatt Heat Release Rate Facility (3MWHRRF) was developed at the National Institute of Standards and Technology (NIST) as a first step toward having broad capabilities for making quantitative large scale fire measurements.
 Such capabilities will be used at NIST to validate fire models and to develop sub-grid models.
 It will also serve to provide a data base for studying a broader range of fire phenomena, and to address issues related to material acceptance and fire codes.
 An equally important objective is to provide templates for use by other laboratories including commercial testing facilities to improve the quality of their data.